 SUPPLIES: This is for one shelf!

 2 – 1/2″ pipe caps

 4 – conduit straps

 stain & polycrylic

 Once I had gathered my supplies, I washed all the pipe and fittings because they are on the greasy side.
 After they had dried, I decided to spray paint them to match the light.
 If you wanted you could spray paint the conduit straps and screws but I did not.
 Make sure to attach all the pipe pieces together before painting: floor flange-nipple-cap.

 Next step was finding out how long I wanted the shelf in the bathroom.
-I decided the prefect size for my space was 20 inches, I cut two 2×6 boards to this length because I am creating two shelf’s.
+I decided the perfect size for my space was 20 inches, I cut two 2×6 boards to this length because I am creating two shelves.

 After cutting the wood, I sanded it until it was smooth.
 Then wiped it clean and stained it using Provincial by Minwax.
 Once the stain had dried I applied two coats of polycrylic to protect the wood from water.
 And here is that I was left with.

 SECURING THE WOOD:

 Before attaching anything to the wall, the wood needs to be ready to secure to the pipes.
 To do this, I placed the wood on the floor.
 Then with each conduit strap, I placed it 3/4 inch away from the long edge (length of the board).
 And 1/2 inch away from the short edge (width).
 I then marked the hole closest to the short edge.
 This will be done 4 times.